 - Billing system integrated with CPT codes and documentation.

-- Data analytics and reporting tools for administrative users.
+- Data of participant assessment with analytics and reporting tools for administrative users.

-- A mobile app interface that integrates with the web portal
+A mobile app interface that integrates with the web portal

-.
+As part of the process, update current pactforpain platform with minor changes in the first phase of program including adding the ability of participants to pay for the access of the platform.

 1.6 Functional Requirements